deepeshhada/ml-scratch/README.md

-# ml-scratch
+# Machine Learning Algorithms (WIP)
-A collection of machine learning algorithms built from scratch
+The repository contains a collection of Machine Learning algorithms built from scratch using NumPy.